Experts consider intellectual property and innovation as essential elements for the development of the country

 INTEC held the Intellectual Property and Innovation conference, given by Víctor Gómez-Valenzuela, Vice-Rector for Research and Linking of INTEC; Ruth Alexandra Lockward, director of ONAPI and Laura del Castillo, of Competitiveness

-SANTO DOMINGO. -The intellectual property and levels of innovation sound essential elements for the development of the countries, they considered it Víctor Gómez Valenzuela, Vice Chancellor for Research and Linking Instituto Tecnológico de Santo Domingo (INTEC); Ruth Lockward, director of the National Intellectual Property Office (ONAPI), And Laura del Castillo, Technical Director of the National Council of Competitiveness, by participating in the conference "Intellectual Property and Applied Innovation for Development", Made at INTEC.
+SANTO DOMINGO. -The intellectual property and levels of innovation are essential elements for the development of the countries, they considered it Víctor Gómez Valenzuela, Vice Chancellor for Research and Linking Instituto Tecnológico de Santo Domingo (INTEC); Ruth Lockward, director of the National Intellectual Property Office (ONAPI), And Laura del Castillo, Technical Director of the National Council of Competitiveness, by participating in the conference "Intellectual Property and Applied Innovation for Development", Made at INTEC.

 Gómez Valenzuela stressed that the percentage of the labor force such as primary, secondary and university education, innovation index and degree of protection of intellectual property, are variables that explain in an 95% the level of income per capita of the economies in their different stages of development.